ifIMust/srsr/README.md

 The primary goals are easy setup, and easy client implementation.

 srsr uses [Gin](https://gin-gonic.com/) to offer an HTTP-based API.
-It's very trusting; it does little to no validation to prevent abuse.
+It's very trusting; it does minimal validation to prevent abuse.

+When multiple services are registered with the same service name, one is chosen at random on lookup.

 Clients are provided for Go and Python projects.
 By default, clients are expected to send a heartbeat every 30 seconds, or they will be deregistered.